olincb/website/app/views/markdown/blogs/_2023-03-24: Chiang Mai.md

 I don’t want to brag too much, but I was told I cook like a Thai by one of the instructors, due to my tolerance for spiciness (which we got to adjust in each dish to our taste) and general kitchen skills.

-Here is Riko (an instructor) and I after the class.
+Here is Riko and I after the class.

 ![Riko and I](/blog/images/2023-03-24_riko.jpg)